lastefoto-ee/lastefoto-ee.github.io/content/en/post/pregnancy-photoday-silhouette/index.md

   caption: Pregnancy photo shoot in Tallinn
 - album: silhouettes
   image: pregnancy-photosession-9.jpg
-  caption: Pregnancy photo session in the style of Vogue
+  caption: Pregnancy photo shoot in the style of Vogue

 ---
 {{< cta cta_text="Book time for a photo day" cta_link="/en/#contact" cta_new_tab="true" cta_alt_text="or find out more about the newborn photo shoot" cta_alt_link="/en/post/how-to-choose-a-newborn-photographer/" cta_alt_new_tab="false" >}}